 When it comes time to make a special place just for school, consider a room that is large and open.
 Consider what all you will need in the room.
 You will need a place for students to work; often, parents choose a table or desks.
 Learning centers are important for homeschooling environments, and bookshelves are a great place to store reading and learning materials.
 Don’t forget that you will need a lot of storage space in this room, so you are going to need a lot of room for everything.

-This dedicated space should be used for schoolwork and not outside activities.
-You don’t want the room to double as a playroom, because you might notice that kids stop focusing as well.
+Make sure your children’s dedicated learning space is used only for schoolwork.
+Using the area as a playroom or lounging space may negatively impact your kids’ focus during the school day.
 You might also notice that supplies dwindle or vanish when the room is used for play or other activities.

 2. Make Your Space Comfortable